Secrets Provider Plugins

 └─ SecretsProviderRegistry(registrar.secrets_providers) # stored on the hub

-└─ secrets_provider = registry.get_required(method=secrets_config.method)(secrets_config)
+└─ secrets_provider = registry.get_required(method=runtime.secrets.method)(runtime.secrets)

 └─ set_secrets_provider(secrets_provider) # the one provider every consumer reads

-There is no match secrets_config.method: anywhere in boot — the token set is open, so validation is the registry lookup.
+There is no match runtime.secrets.method: anywhere in boot — the token set is open, so validation is the registry lookup.
 Adding a backend means registering a factory for its token; nothing in core changes.
 Every downstream consumer (get_secret(...), telemetry credentials, the storage gcp arm, search/extract workers) keeps calling get_secrets_provider() and is unaffected by which method was selected.

 Where in boot secrets is resolved